junxit/us-congress-bills-114/bill.md

   - **(B)** in subparagraph (E)(ii), by inserting “improvements,” after “buildings,”; and
 - **(2)** in paragraph (2)—
   - **(A)** by amending the text of subparagraph (C) to read as follows: “As a condition of the land exchange under this subsection, title to the non-Federal land to be acquired by the Secretary under this subsection shall be acceptable to the Secretary.”;
-  - **(B)** in subparagraph (D)—
+  - **(B) (A)** in subparagraph (D)—
     - **(i)** in clause (i), by striking “As soon as practicable after the date of enactment of this Act, the Secretary and Mt.
-Hood Meadows shall select” and inserting “Not later than 60 days after the date of the enactment of the Mount Hood Cooper Spur Land Exchange Clarification Act, the Secretary and Mt.
+Hood Meadows shall select” and inserting “Not later than 60 120 days after the date of the enactment of the Mount Hood Cooper Spur Land Exchange Clarification Act, the Secretary and Mt.
 Hood Meadows shall jointly select”;
     - **(ii)** in clause (ii), in the matter preceding subclause (I), by striking “An appraisal under clause (i) shall” and inserting “Except as provided under clause (iii), an appraisal under clause (i) shall assign a separate value to each tax lot to allow for the equalization of values and”; and
     - **(iii)** by adding at the end the following:
       > - **(iii)** *Final appraised value*